top of page

 Trump's War on Artists: A Peace Protest

-If you believe in peace, if you love me, or if you value freedom, please share this today.
+If you believe in peace and love -- if you value freedom -- please share this today.

 The protest contained nudity which was censored and non-sexual.
 The nudity was a satire of Trump’s attack on the clothes people choose to wear.
 It was also a strategy to get people to listen and respond.
 It worked...